 The exact cause of Duerson’s suicide is unknown, as well as in the case of Junior Seau’s suicide.
 Seau, Duerson, Corrales, and Valero all have recorded histories containing one or more instances of behavior that can be traced back to CTE.
 Hence, this is one of the many examples that proves to the world that men’s mental health treatment facility is essential for their wellbeing.

 A study published in the American Journal of Psychiatry, Volume 156, number 3 studied 196 patients (82 percent of whom suffered a “minor” head injury, while the remaining 18 percent suffered a “moderate to severe degree of head injury”) who had suffered a head injury.
-One year after traumatic brain injury, 6.7 percent of test subjects had developed severe disability, 25.5 percent had moderate disability, 58.3 percent showed no disability, and 9.5 percent were deceased or in a vegetative state.
+One year after traumatic brain injury, 6.7 percent of test subjects had developed severe disability which qualifies for SSDI or SSI, 25.5 percent had moderate disability, 58.3 percent showed no disability, and 9.5 percent were deceased or in a vegetative state.

 An excerpt from the study states, “Although neurobehavioral consequences of a traumatic brain injury, such as mood swings, apathy, irritability, aggression, poor concentration and memory, and difficulty in planning, have been studied extensively in the past, the extent and the type of psychiatric syndromes per se have rarely been studied.”